silentstranger5/blog/content/posts/sha256/writing-an-algorithm-part-2.md

 ctx->msg = msg;                             // put message in context
 ```

-We assume here that `ctx` is a pointer to the context, and `msg` is an input string from user.
-Note that we already took care of initializing hash values in `context_init` function earlier.
+We assume here that `ctx` is a pointer to the context, and `msg` is an input string from the user.
+Note that we already initiated hash values in the `context_init` function earlier.
 This leaves us with the second step: message preprocessing.
 As you recall, message preprocessing consists of two stages: padding and parsing.
 We already implemented functions that take care of that, so we can just use them:

 ```c
 sha256_padding(ctx);